Houston nurse Nicole Linton charged with murder, gross vehicular manslaughter in Windsor Hills crash that killed 6

 Gascón said there was no evidence alcohol or drugs were a factor in the crash, but it has not yet been ruled out.

-The traveling nurse from Houston was arrested Friday while she was still hospitalized for moderate injuries she sustained in the crash.
-She was released from Ronald Reagan UCLA Medical Center over the weekend, and is being held on $9 million bail.
+Linton was arrested Friday while she was still hospitalized for moderate injuries she sustained in the crash.
+She was released from Ronald Reagan UCLA Medical Center over the weekend, and was being held on $9 million bail, according to jail records.

 for more features.